KxSystems/docs/docs/basics/glossary.md

 -   The right domain of a matrix is `til count first m`.
 -   The right domains of a list `m` of depth `n` are `1_n{til count first x}\m`. <!-- FIXME Check -->

-Although unary functions may be applied prefix, the single argument of a unary function is sometimes referred to as its _right argument_.
+The single argument of a unary function is sometimes referred to as its _right argument_.

 ## Argument list